binaryoverload/FlareBot-Selfhosting/README.md

 ## About

-This code houses a version of flarebot built for selfhosting after the original died.
+This code houses a version of FlareBot built for selfhosting after the original died.

 ## Contributing Corner